-- National Network of Manufacturing Innovation - National Microbiome Initiative - Manufacturing Partnership Community - NIH P30 Centers - National Science Foundation Engineering Research Center - National Science Foundation Materials Research Center - National Science Foundation Science & Technology Center - Department of Energy-Energy Frontiers Research Center - Department of Energy ARPA-E - Department of Defense MURI
+- National Network of Manufacturing Innovation

+- National Microbiome Initiative

+- Manufacturing Partnership Community

+- NIH P30 Centers

+- National Science Foundation Engineering Research Center

+- National Science Foundation Materials Research Center

+- National Science Foundation Science & Technology Center

+- Department of Energy-Energy Frontiers Research Center

+- Department of Energy ARPA-E

+- Department of Defense MURI

-- NIH Brain Initiative
+- NIH Big Brain Initiative

 - Related programs at federal agencies

 - Industry programs

-In summary, the University has funded 174 NextGenCT new faculty hires from FY14 through FY19 with 98 of those hires in the STEM fields.
+In summary, the University has funded 174 NextGenCT new faculty hires from FY14 through FY17 with 98 of those hires in the STEM fields.
 These faculty have contributed to the increase in the amount of research proposals and research awards.
 The positive impact on research expenditures and business activity will be seen over the next few years as the growing number of proposals and research awards translate into expenditures and business activity.
 Importantly, the University has made significant progress towards improving the following metrics:

-- Sponsored Program Awards increased from \$95M in FY13 to \$164M in FY18 - Average Award Size per faculty increased from \$182K in FY13 to \$302K in FY18
+- Sponsored Program Awards increased from \$95M in FY13 to \$129M in FY17 - Average Award Size per faculty increased from \$182K in FY13 to \$247K in FY17

 However, the number of new faculty will be significantly lower than planned because of the cuts in State operating support since FY15.
 These cuts have also restricted our ability to replace retiring faculty, which can result in net loss of faculty despite the new hiring through NextGenCT.
-Due to the reduction in NextGenCT funding that has occurred, our original goals of hiring faculty to train the next generation of students, conduct transformational research, create new companies based on intellectual property from this research, and to drive job creation in Connecticut may be significantly reduced.
+Due to the reduction in NextGenCT funding that has occurred, our original goals of hiring faculty to train the next generation of students, conduct transformational research, create new companies based on intellectual property from this research, and to drive job creation in CT may be significantly reduced.
 Progress toward NextGenCT goals could be further eroded if originally planned funding is not restored and if out-year funding is not appropriated at requested levels.

-Industry partnerships including joint projects, consortium projects, and technology incubator support:
+Industry partnerships including joint projects, consortium projects and technology incubator support:

-The full economic return from NextGenCT will be measured not only by the University's continued increases in research and talent generation, but by its broader engagement and partnerships with industry.
+The full economic return from NextGenCT will not only be measured by the University's continued increases in research and talent generation, but by its broader engagement and partnerships with industry.
 One of the key objectives set out in the legislation for NextGenCT is to initiate collaborative partnerships with industry that lead to scientific and technological breakthroughs.
 With this focus on advancing industry partnerships in mind, the University has set out to have an explicit strategic roadmap to establish a comprehensive and leading program for strategic industry partnerships.
-This strategic roadmap focuses on the development of world-class strengths in areas of expertise that match the needs of Connecticut's industry growth opportunities.
+This strategic roadmap focuses on the development of worldclass strengths in areas of expertise that match the needs of Connecticut's industry growth opportunities.

-Thus far, the University has developed centers of excellence and announced partnerships with multiple key industries as part of the development of the Innovation Partnership Building at UConn Technology Park:
+Thus far, the University has developed centers of excellence and announced partnerships with multiple key industries as we develop the Innovation Partnership Building at the UConn Technology Park.
+To date, they represent more than \$80M of investment:

-- \$25 million UConn-Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis - \$16 million Eversource Energy Center - \$10 million UTC Institute for Advanced Systems Engineering - \$7.5 million Pratt & Whitney Additive Manufacturing Innovation Center - \$7.5 million GE Advanced Technology Initiative - \$7.2 million Fraunhofer USA Center for Energy Innovation CEI

-- \$6 million Comcast Center for Security Innovation - \$2.2 million Synchrony Center of Excellence in Cybersecurity - \$2.1 million Connecticut Manufacturing Simulation Center - \$1.5 million Proof of Concept Center/Quiet Corner Innovation Cluster - \$1.4 million UTC Aerospace Systems Center for Advanced Materials - Reverse Engineering Fabrication Inspection & Non-Destructive Evaluation Labs (Investment amount not disclosed)
+- \$25M Thermo Fisher Scientific Center of Excellence - \$10M UTC Institute for Advanced Systems Engineering - \$9M Eversource Energy Center - \$7.5M Additive Manufacturing Innovation Center in Partnership with Pratt & Whitney - \$7.5M GE Advanced Technology Initiative - \$7.2M Fraunhofer Center for Energy Innovation - \$6M Comcast Center for Security Innovation - \$2.2M Synchrony Financial Center of Excellence in Cybersecurity - \$2.1M Connecticut Manufacturing Simulation Center - \$2M EDAX Advanced Cameras & Detectors Thermo Fisher Scientific Center of Excellence - \$1.5M Quiet Corner Innovation Cluster / Proof of Concept Center - \$1.4M UTC Aerospace Systems Center for Advanced Materials - Reverse Engineering Fabrication Inspection & Non-Destructive Evaluation Labs (Investment amount not disclosed)